TimHandy/project-skeleton/README.md

 Project directory structure
 =============================

+This is ONE way to do it, not THE way to do it.

 Example of how to structure here: https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/

 ## Rule 1 - Organize your Files Around Features, Not Roles

 The style of keeping all css together, all controllers together etc in a css/controllers dir is old-school thinking.
+With tools like Webpack it doesn't matter where your files physically live.

 Principles - keep files together that work together in a dir named for the module/component.

 * Easier to find, don't have to open multiple dirs to work with the code.
 * Easier to maintain, grow, move/remove features this way.
+* Easier for devs to find related files, don't have to jump around multiple dirs
-* Relative links to other files are generally shorter
+* Relative links to other files are generally shorter this way

 ## Rule 2 - Don't Put Logic in index.js Files.
 Use these files only to export functionality, like: